stweeks-pdx/ECE581-LLC-GRP1/README.md

 The following steps can be taken to build the project:

+`mkdir obj`

 `make clean`

 `make build`

 NOTE: If you want to set debug mode run `make build DEBUG=true`

+NOTE: We have not figured out how to create the object file directly in the makefile for now

 After running the build command the executable `llc` will be placed into the `bin/` under the `src/` directory.